-Now, we are talking about a business entity that has been into marketing research from 1996 (admittedly, the online version did not emerge until 2008).
+Now, we are talking about a business entity that has been into marketing research since 1996 (admittedly, the online version did not emerge until 2008).

 While I may not have all the right investigative skills, I do know for a fact that no scammer exists in the business for some 20 years with the grand objective of scamming people if and con them money.

-In term of business model, there is nothing out of the ordinary as far as online survey panel is concerned.
+In terms of business model, there is nothing out of the ordinary as far as the online survey panel is concerned.
 In general, when you see one, you have seen all.
-MyView in particular has nothing new to offer.
+MyView, in particular, has nothing new to offer.

 In essence, what this company seeks to do is to connect the two critical forces in business:

 - On one side, there are the manufacturers and companies that want to know what the market thinks and feels about their products and services.

-- On the other end, there are the consumers who are ready to render their feedback in exchange for some form of
+- On the other end, there are consumers who are ready to render their feedback in exchange for some form of

 Those market research companies do not discriminate.
 They happily conduct their work for both companies big and small alike.

-In addition, how established these brands are does not matter.
+In addition, how established these brands do not matter.
 We often hear about big brands like Pepsi or Apple engaging these guys for market research activities simply because they are household names.

-In truth, market research study is not exclusive to the biggest companies in the world.
+In truth, the market research study is not exclusive to the biggest companies in the world.

 The market research industry has also come a long way.

 There used to be a time when businesses engaged consumers directly on a limited number of products and services.
 Nowadays, it has come to their realization that consumers have no obligation to provide the much-desired feedback, and they really treasure their time too much to discuss

-with you about market trends and consumers preferences.
+with you about market trends and consumer preferences.

-The result is the emergence of outsourced market research companies that solicit public feedback on behalf on their clients, and pay good money for this information.
+The result is the emergence of outsourced market research companies that solicit public feedback on behalf of their clients, and pay good money for this information.

 MyView exists and excels in this space.